-But whether a new type of dog becomes a recognized breed depends on time and trial and error.
-You can't just cross two breeds to create a new one.
-Selective breeding--choosing the dog with the traits you want and breeding them with each other over several generations--is required to achieve a consistent size, appearance, and temperament.
+Whether a new type of dog becomes a recognized breed depends on time and trial and error.
+Breeders choose dogs with the traits they want and breed them with each other over several generations to achieve a consistent size, appearance, and temperament.

-The appeal of so-called “designer dogs” is often in simply having something other than a run-of-the-mill Labrador Retriever, Cocker Spaniel, or Yorkshire Terrier.
-There's nothing wrong with that, but problems occur when breeders promise that a particular cross will be hypoallergenic or healthier than a purebred or will combine the best traits of each breed.
-As delightful as that sounds, it’s just not true.
+The appeal of so-called “designer dogs” is often in simply having something other than a run-of-the-mill purebred.
+However, problems occur when breeders promise that a particular cross will be hypoallergenic or healthier than a purebred or will combine the best traits of each breed.
+As delightful as that sounds, it’s not always true.

-They can still make you sneeze: All dogs shed, produce dander, have saliva, and urinate, and all of these are ways that allergens are spread.
-Individual dogs produce varying amounts of allergens, even within breeds.
-That's why some people with allergies find they can tolerate particular dogs; they've been fortunate enough to stumble upon one who doesn't produce high levels of allergens.
-But just because a dog is a product of a certain cross--a Poodle and a Yorkshire Terrier, for instance--is no guarantee he's allergen-free.
+All dogs shed, produce dander, have saliva, and urinate, and all of these are ways that allergens are spread.
+Just because a dog is a product of a certain cross is no guarantee they’re allergen-free.

-That might be true for the first generation of a hybrid cross.
-But as successive generations of cockapoos and labradoodles are bred, the incidence of health problems are likely increase because there’s a higher chance of carrying through a breed’s genetic vulnerabilities, such as breathing difficulties, cancer, epilepsy, or hip dysplasia.
+Some suggest that a cross of two breeds has hybrid vigor, which means the broader gene pool makes them healthier.
+That might be true for the first generation of a hybrid.
+But as successive generations are bred, there’s a higher chance of carrying through a breed’s genetic vulnerabilities.

 Genetic characteristics sort out randomly, so there’s no assurance you’ll get the best of each breed.
-No matter what his breed or mix, an individual dog may be more or less allergenic or intelligent or healthy.
+No matter what the breed or mix, an individual dog may be more or less allergenic, intelligent, or healthy.